Key Takeaways

 My final verdict

 Smashbox The Original Photo Finish Smooth & Blur Primer is still good, and for the right person it is still very good.
-I would not sell it as a universal primer for everyone, because that is not how the product landscape works anymore.
-But if what you want is a classic smoothing primer that softens pores and helps foundation sit more evenly, it still does that job well.
+I would not sell it as a universal primer, because that is not how the primer market works anymore.
+But if you want a classic smoothing primer that softens pores and helps foundation sit more evenly, it still does that job well.

-My short verdict is this: buy it for blur, texture, and a cleaner-looking base.
-Skip it if you want hydration, aggressive oil control, or a gripping texture.
-It is not the trendiest primer category anymore, but that does not make it outdated.
-It just means you should buy it for the right reason.
+Buy it for blur, texture, and a cleaner-looking base.
+Skip it if you want hydration, aggressive oil control, or a grippy texture.
+It is not the trendiest primer category anymore, but that does not make it outdated — it just means buying it for the right reason matters more than it used to.

 Shop Smashbox Photo Finish Primer →